Europe Unlikely To Mediate Russia-Ukraine Peace Talks By Recognizing ICC Warrant - Expert - UrduPoint

 Europe Unlikely To Mediate Russia-Ukraine Peace Talks By Recognizing ICC Warrant - Expert

-BRUSSELS (UrduPoint News / Sputnik - 20th March, 2023) Europe is damaging its diplomatic potential and diminishing its role in possible future peace negotiations between Russia and Ukraine by recognizing the arrest warrant, issued by the International Criminal Court (ICC) in The Hague, for Russian President Vladimir Putin, former German lawmaker and journalist, Armin-Paul Hampel, told Sputnik on Monday.
+BRUSSELS (UrduPoint News / Sputnik - 21st March, 2023) Europe is damaging its diplomatic potential and diminishing its role in possible future peace negotiations between Russia and Ukraine by recognizing the arrest warrant, issued by the International Criminal Court (ICC) in The Hague, for Russian President Vladimir Putin, former German lawmaker and journalist, Armin-Paul Hampel, told Sputnik.

 Last week, the ICC issued an arrest warrant for Putin, alleging potential war crimes related to Russia's special military operation in Ukraine.
 Specifically, the ICC alleges that Russia unlawfully deported children from areas of the active conflict.